wangziqi2013/wangziqi2013.github.io/_posts/2023-01-16-flatstore.markdown

 version_mgmt:
 ---

+**Highlight:**

+1. NVM sequential write performance degrades when there are multiple writers.
+In log-structured KV store designs, this scenario should be avoided by having a dedicated "leader core" that steals from other core's work queue and perform sequential log writes on behalf of the other cores.

 This paper proposes FlatStore, a log-structured key-value store designed for NVM.
 FlatStore addresses the bandwidth under-utilization problem in prior works and addresses the issue with careful examination of NVM performance characteristics and clever designs on the logging protocol.
 Compared with prior works, FlatStore achieves considerable